quicwg/base-drafts/draft-ietf-quic-invariants.md

 This document uses terms and notational conventions from {{QUIC-TRANSPORT}}.

-This document uses the term "intermediaries" to refer to routers, load balancers, traffic classifiers, measurement devices, and any other entity that observes, measures, or otherwise processes QUIC packets.
+This document uses the term "intermediaries" to refer devices, besides endpoints, that in some way interface with the contents of QUIC Packets.
+It includes routers, load balancers, traffic classifiers, measurement devices, and any other entity that observes, measures, or otherwise processes QUIC packets.
 Some intermediaries might have the ability to drop QUIC packets based on their observable contents.

 The definition of "intermediaries" explicity excludes QUIC proxies that fully terminate a QUIC connection to one endpoint and open a different QUIC